slaphead/movie-rating-challenge/README.md

 The movie parts are making use of https://developers.themoviedb.org.
 This requires you have an api key that allows access to their API.
 The setup section below will explain where to place this api key.

 NOTE: It has not been tested yet, but this should be deployable to AWS via serverless.
-I will add a small deploy section at the bottom, but again, this part has not been tested.
+I added a small deploy section at the bottom, but again, this part has not been tested.
 Do so at your own risk!

 ## Setup
 Requirements: